yellowbean/AbsBox/docs/source/analytics.rst

    :header-rows: 1

    * - Financing type
+     - New Bond Created
      - Use case
    * - ``fundingPlan(bond group)``
+     - Yes
      - insert new bonds to bond group
    * - ``dynamic fundingPlan``
+     - Yes
      - insert new bonds to bond group,but with a optional condition and optional balance/rate
    * - ``fundingPlan(single bond)``
+     - No
      - change balance size of existing bond with optional condition

 .. versionadded:: 0.28.9